-If a student on a Student visa does seek a fourth assessment attempt, they should apply for this via the Special Circumstances process.
-Where the student has valid special circumstances, the relevant Board of Examiners will determine what action to take.
+If a student on a Student visa does seek a fourth assessment attempt, they should apply for this via the exceptional circumstances process.
+Where the student has valid exceptional circumstances, the relevant Board of Examiners will determine what action to take.
 Where the Board of Examiners decides to award the student a null sit for the affected assessment attempt, this will not count as one of the four assessment attempts; null sits for any previous attempts are also not counted towards the total permitted attempts.
 Where the Board does not award a null sit, but wishes to offer the student a fourth assessment attempt, they may only do so where:

-i) the student has provided satisfactory 'greater weight' evidence of their circumstances (in line with para 6.2 of the Special Circumstances Policy);
+i) the student has provided satisfactory independent evidence of their circumstances;